survivejs/webpack-book/manuscript/appendices/01_comparison.md

 Task runners are great tools on a high level.
 They allow you to perform operations in a cross-platform manner.
 The problems begin when you need to splice various assets together and produce bundles. *bundlers*, such as Browserify, Brunch, or webpack, exist for this reason.

-For a while, a solution known as [RequireJS](http://requirejs.org/) was popular.
+For a while, [RequireJS](http://requirejs.org/) was popular.
 The idea was to provide an asynchronous module definition and build on top of that.
 The format, AMD, is covered in greater detail later in this chapter.
 Fortunately, the standards have caught up, and RequireJS seems more like a curiosity now.

 I'll go through the main options next in greater detail.